renderedtext/semaphore-docs-new/source/docs/customizing-build-commands.md

 Each build or deploy command is executed as a Linux shell command.

-To edit a project build commands, click on "settings" next to your project on the dashboard.
+To edit a project build commands, click on "Project settings" on the  project page.

 <img src="/docs/assets/img/custom-build-commands/cbc-project-settings-link.png" class="img-bordered-padding img-responsive">